Briquettes vs Lump Charcoal Introduction

 Can Charcoal get wet?

 If it gets wet, the cheaper charcoal will sometimes just crumble and is not usable.
 However, depending on how wet it gets, it still might be salvageable.
 It will usually not burn as hot and it will smoke more.
 Plus, the smoke will be a bit different in color and it will be a little harder to light.
 To try to salvage, one option is to mix it in with some regular charcoal that hasn’t been exposed to the water.
+The way that lump charcoal is made makes it less prone to permanent damage when exposed to moisture.
+So, if not exposed severely, lump and charcoal also burn okay when dried.
+You might need to mix in some extra non-impacted charcoal to the regular briquettes for improving reliability.

 How long until charcoal is ready?